LCPs of Subspace Codes

 \section{Introduction}

 Random network coding greatly improves how data moves through a network, making it faster and more reliable.
 Its main advantage is that the intermediate nodes can mix data packets together.
 However, this also creates a significant challenge, because errors do not remain isolated but instead spread through the network in a complex algebraic way.
 As a result, traditional error-correcting codes, which are designed for fixed symbol sequences, do not perform well in this context.
 To address this problem, K{\"o}tter and Kschischang \cite{KR08} introduced a new concept called subspace codes.
 Instead of treating messages as strings of symbols, each message is represented as a subspace of a vector space.
 The distance between two subspaces is defined in terms of the difference between the dimension of their sum and the dimension of their intersection.
 In network coding, a message is sent as a subspace $V$.
 During transmission, some parts of the message might be lost (erasures), or additional unwanted parts might be added (errors).
 A subspace code can fix up to $t$ errors and $\rho$ erasures, as long as $2(t + \rho) \leq d$, where $d$ is the code’s distance.
-In addition to correcting errors, subspace codes are also useful for verifying information \cite{WXS03}.
-Their mathematical structure makes it easy to verify the origin and integrity of a message.
-This is especially important in security-sensitive applications, such as biometric systems (like fingerprints or iris scans).
-By addressing both errors and attacks, subspace codes help build communication systems that are both secure and reliable.